nipuntlanka/luhn.devtest/README.md

 ### **Luhn Algorithm**
 The Luhn algorithm is a simple checksum formula used to validate a variety of identification numbers, such as credit card numbers.
 The algorithm ensures that accidental errors in the input (e.g., mistyped digits) are detected.

-The algorithm is implemented in the `LuhnValidator` class within the `Booster.DevTest.Core.Utils` namespace.
+The algorithm is implemented in the `LuhnValidator` class within the `Luhn.DevTest.Core.Utils` namespace.

 ```csharp
 public static bool ValidateCreditCard(string cardNumber)